 These formal foundations are conceptually and logically defective because Keynes never came to grips with profit and therefore “discarded the draft chapter dealing with it.”
 (Tómasson et al., 2010, p.
 12).

-• Keynes’s profit conundrum has not been solved by After-Keynesians.
+• Keynes’ profit conundrum has not been solved by After-Keynesians.

-• Keynes got the employment equation/Phillips curve wrong (2012).
+• Keynes got the Employment Law/Phillips curve wrong (2012).